turbot/steampipe-plugin-wiz/docs/tables/wiz_issue.md

   and created_at >= (current_timestamp - interval '30 days');
 ```

-### Get the project information the issue is related with
+### Get the project information that the issue is related to

 ```sql
 select